justdoit-4head/book-listing-app/README.md

 Open two terminals and cd into frontend and backend folder respectively.
-First- To run the backend- you can type "node index.js" Once your backend is running you can go ahead an run the frontend by the command- "npm run dev"
+First- To run the backend- you can type "node index.js" Once your backend is running you can go ahead an run the frontend by the command- "npm run dev" Last but not the least, you can open your browser and search for "http://localhost:5173" to start using the website!

 # Technologies used-